About physics and astronomy at Manchester

 An introduction to the Department of Physics and Astronomy at The University of Manchester from staff and students in the Department:

-Discover the academic and support staff who make up the Department of Physics and Astronomy.
+Discover the academic and Professional Services staff who make up the Department of Physics and Astronomy.

 We're proud of our history, which includes the discovery of the atomic nucleus by Ernest Rutherford.